-GREGG W. BREVOORT has been working professionally as a Director, Actor and Stage Manager for the past 36 years, having worked with such distinguished companies as Garry Marshall's Falcon Theatre, the Malibu Playhouse in California, New Jersey’s Two River Theater Company, Alaska’s Perseverance Theatre, Minnesota’s Hey City Theatre, Maine’s Penobscot Theatre Company, Vermont’s Dorset Theatre Festival and Lost Nation Theater, New York’s Ensemble Studio Theatre, as well as the Texas Shakespeare Festival and Virginia Shakespeare Festival among numerous others.
+GREGG W. BREVOORT has been working professionally as a Director, Actor and Stage Manager for the past 37 years, having worked with such distinguished companies as Garry Marshall's Falcon Theatre, the Malibu Playhouse in California, New Jersey’s Two River Theater Company, Alaska’s Perseverance Theatre, Minnesota’s Hey City Theatre, Maine’s Penobscot Theatre Company, Vermont’s Dorset Theatre Festival and Lost Nation Theater, New York’s Ensemble Studio Theatre, as well as the Texas Shakespeare Festival and Virginia Shakespeare Festival among numerous others.
 The former Artistic Director of the Holmdel Theatre Festival in NJ, he also served on the Artistic Advisory Board of the Culver City Public Theatre and is a long-standing voter for the LA Stage Alliance Ovation Awards.
+As an adjunct professor, Gregg teaches a Shakespeare course at El Camino College.
 He holds a BFA from New York University in Drama and Philosophy and an MFA in Directing & Producing from Columbia University.

 Gregg is an accomplished Director with a bold aesthetic that is sophisticated yet wholly accessible.
 Whether the project is Georg Buchner or Neil Simon, his productions are sleek, professional and thoroughly engaging.